 What if My System Still Has R-22 Refrigerant?

-R-22 has been banned by the federal government in the United States, both to manufacture and to import, but R-22 should be available for the life of your unit.
+R-22 has been banned by the federal government in the United States, both to manufacture and import, but R-22 should be available for the life of your unit.
 However, that doesn’t mean it will be cost-effective compared to other alternatives.

 Do you have to replace your R22 system?
 No. Depending on the age and state of operation of your air conditioner, you may still have several years of life left before problems arise.

-However, that might change when your system springs a leak or a part needs to be replaced.
+However, that might change when your system springs a leak, or a part needs to be replaced.
 Repair costs on older systems are often high enough that it’s prudent to consider replacing the system.
 If a system has R-22 and its refrigerant and/or parts are significantly more expensive to repair, this equation will make replacement the right choice.

 If you’re thinking about a replacement soon, you may have to buy a unit that has R-410A, depending on how quickly R-454B is rolled out.
-There should be enough R-410A to last the life of your system, but repair costs and the cost refrigerant might creep up.
+There should be enough R-410A to last the life of your system, but repair costs and the cost of refrigerant might creep up.

 The environmental implications for continued R-410A use mean that it’s a good thing that it’s being phased out.
 Modern HVAC technology is more efficient and environmentally friendly.
 New products are greener and are manufactured to help systems run more efficiently.

-If you’re in Columbus, Ohio, or surrounding areas, we’d love to have one of our Fire & Ice certified professionals walk you through each of your options so you’re prepared to make whatever decision is right for your home.
+If you’re in Columbus, Ohio, or surrounding areas, we’d love to have one of our Fire & Ice certified professionals walk you through each of your options, so you’re prepared to make whatever decision is right for your home.

 Check to see if you’re in our service area below.
 We hope to speak to you soon.